Our website uses cookies for statistical purposes.

 EORI Registration in China

-China is an important business center that provides a large number of business opportunities for a wide range of local and international investors.
 The trading activities of Chinese companies with European countries are subject to specific regulations, among which, we mention the importance of the EORI number or the Economic Operators and Registration Identification code.
-One of our Chinese lawyers can give full support for EORI registration in 2022 and can explain you the rights involved.
+One of our Chinese lawyers can give full support for EORI registration in 2024 and can explain to you the rights involved.
 They can also help you start a business in China.

-Short facts about EORI in China in 2022
+Short facts about EORI for Chinese companies in 2024

-• • filing storage declarations of you have such operations within the EU territory.
+• filing storage declarations if you have such operations within the EU territory.

-How can I obtain an EORI number in China in 2022?
+How can I obtain an EORI number in 2024?

-Is the EORI number the same thing with the VAT number?
+Is the EORI number the same thing as the VAT number?

 Can an EORI number be canceled?

-Yes, if your company no longer activates on the Chinese market, or if it is bankrupt or closed, the EORI number can be annulled.
-Being an unique number, EORI can be re-assigned if the company gets back on track and re-starts the operations in China and abroad.
+Yes, if your company no longer activates on the market, or if it is bankrupt or closed, the EORI number can be annulled.
+Being a unique number, EORI can be re-assigned if the company gets back on track and restarts its operations.
 The formalities of canceling or regaining the EORI are not complex, but one should solicit the legal advice and assistance of a lawyer in China.

 EU and China – trading statistics

-1. In 2018, the most traded products between China and EU countries were the telecommunication equipment and the processing machines.
+1. In 2018, the most traded products between China and EU countries were telecommunication equipment and processing machines.

 2. In 2018, the Netherlands imported goods to China worth around EUR 85,280 million.